-Winter Precautions for your Dog
+Winter precautions for your dog(s)

 It’s that time of year already!
 While many dogs love the cold weather and playing in the snow, there are a few things to prepare and lookout for that come along with the snow and cold temperatures.